Uru 's Guild of Cartographers

 See: Guild of Greeter's

-May 2006 - Hope returned as the Lords of the Cyan Worlds promised to open the cavern again.
+May 2006 - Hope returned as the Lords of the Cyan Worlds promised to open the Cavern again.
+One engine was started, called D'mala, and larger bands of explorers returned to the Cavern.

-February 15, 2007 the Lords of Cyan and the GameTap guardians did reopen the cavern.
+February 15, 2007 - The Lords of Cyan and the GameTap guardians reopened the Cavern to explorers.

 The Lords of the Cyan Worlds found new technology capable of generating the energies needed to allow them to again transport large numbers of explorers to the Cavern.
 Once again the Cavern was open and exploration was under way again.
-In February 2007 the D'mala shard was closed as were the Un'til Uru shards.
+In February 2007 the D'mala portal was closed as were the various independent portals know as Un'til Uru shards.

-Only two portals remained.
-The Lords and the Guardians controlled them.
-These portals transported people to a unified world of D'ni.
-Explorers once again roamed the cavern in large groups.
+Only one portal remained.
+The Lords and the Guardians controlled it.
+The portal transported people to a unified world of D'ni ages.
+Explorers once again roamed the Cavern in large groups.

 2007 - New Uru Ages Found